Skip to main content

 Natural Results

-By repositioning deeper facial structures, the technique avoids the "pulled" or "windswept" appearance common with older facelift methods.
+Repositions deeper structures, avoiding the pulled appearance common with older methods.

 Timeline of Development